Zilvaro/my-digitalz/README.md

 ![website preview](/readme-assets/#)

-This project is the HTML and CSS created functional core structure of the solution functioning as a teaser and allowing interested people to request more information.
-By adding more elements in JavaScript and Python later it will become more functional, easier-to-use and beneficial for different businesses.
+This project is the HTML and CSS based functional core structure of the solution working as a teaser and allowing interested people to request more information.
+By adding more elements in JavaScript and Python later it will become more functional, easier-to-use and beneficial for different users.

 ##Table of Contents